1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Conclusions

-We have plans to discuss the (anti-)BRST symmetries and BRST-quantization of the D-dimensional diffeomorphism invariant theories with scalars, contravariant as well as covariant vectors and metric tensor (as well as its inverse) in our forthcoming publication (see, e.g. [23]).
-This would enable us to discuss the (anti-)BRST symmetries for the affine connection, curvature tensor, etc., for the gravitational theories.
-In other words, our future plan [26] is to discuss the BRST quantization of the diffeomorphism invariant theories (e.g. (super)string theories, gravitational theories, etc.) which are very popular at the frontier level of research at present in the domain of theoretical high energy physics. \\
+We have discussed the (anti-)BRST symmetries and BRST quantization of the D-dimensional diffeomorphism invariant theories with scalars, contravariant as well as covariant vectors and metric tensor as well as its inverse, etc. (see, e.g. [21]).
+This has enabled us to discuss the (anti-)BRST symmetries for the affine connection, curvature tensor, curvature scalar, etc., for the gravitational theories.
+Our future plan is to discuss the BRST quantization of the diffeomorphism invariant theories [e.g. (super)string theories, gravitational theories, etc.] which are very popular at the frontier level of research in the domain of theoretical high energy physics.
+It is gratifying that we have taken a modest step in this direction in our earlier and recent works [27, 28] for a 2D diffeomorphism invariant model of bosonic string and derived the CF-type restrictions as: $B^a + \bar B^a + i\, (C^b \,\partial_b \bar C^a + \bar C^b \, \partial_b C^a) = 0$ (with $a, b = 0, 1)$ which are the 2D version of the {\it universal} CF-type restrictions for the D-dimensional diffeomorphism invariant theory [20, 21].\\